 Other Cooking Methods

-No matter how you decide to cook your Honey Sriracha Salmon follow the recipe instructions for marinating the meat.
+No matter how you cook your Honey Sriracha Salmon, follow the recipe instructions for marinating the meat.
 If you want to cook using someone other than an air fryer, choose one of these cooking methods:

 Serving Suggestions

-- Sprinkle some sesame seeds over the cooked salmon before serving.
-Add additional flavor and texture with some chopped cilantro or green onions!
+- Sprinkle sesame seeds over the cooked salmon before serving.
+Chopped cilantro or green onions add additional flavor and texture!

 - I almost always serve this with Savory Coconut Rice.
-The creaminess of the coconut balances the spiciness of the honey sriracha in the salmon quite beautifully!
+The coconut's creaminess beautifully balances the salmon's spiciness of the honey Sriracha!

 - For vegetables, keep it simple and serve this alongside steamed asparagus or green beans.
-Or for more flavor, try these Maple-Glazed Brussels Sprouts!
+For more flavor, try these Maple-Glazed Brussels Sprouts!

 Storing & Reheating Honey Sriracha Salmon